 The Language Test

-- Speaking English - There is no separate test for the ability to speak English.
-As the officer verifies the information on the application, such as the individual's address, they will assess the applicant's ability to understand and speak English.
+- Speaking English — There is no separate test for the ability to speak English.
+While the USCIS officer verifies the information on Form N-400, they will check the applicant's ability to speak and understand English.

 The Civics Test

 The journey to becoming a citizen of the United States also asks applicants to take the civics test.
 Part of the reason for the civics questions is to assess your understanding of U.S. history, the U.S. government, and the amendments to the U.S. Constitution.
 For instance, they can ask you, “Who is considered the father of our country?"
 Or ask you to name some of the amendments of the Constitution, such as the Bill of Rights, freedom of speech, and other civil rights.

 Civics tests related to the branch of government could include questions about the federal government, executive branch, U.S. Congress, U.S. Senators, U.S. Presidents, or the Vice President of the country.

 The immigration service also lists all the possible questions and answers, study resources, and study materials.
 There are also audio tapes and phone apps that can help applicants study for the civics test.